freedomofpress/securedrop/docs/install.md

 Creating an encrypted persistent volume will allow you to securely save information in the free space that is left on your Tails USB.
 This information will remain available to you even if you reboot Tails.
 (Tails securely wipes all other data on every shutdown.)

-Instructions on how to create and use this volume can be found on the [Tails website](https://tails.boum.org/doc/first_steps/persistence/index.en.html).
+You will need to create a persistent storage on each Tails USB, with a unique password for each.

+Please use the instructions on the [Tails website](https://tails.boum.org/doc/first_steps/persistence/index.en.html) to create the persistent drive on each Tails USB stick you create.

 When creating the persistence volume, you will be asked to select from a list of persistence features, such as 'personal data.'
 We recommend that you enable **all** features.

+Some other things to keep in mind:

 --You will want to create a persistent volume for all three main Tails USBs: the *offline Tails USB*, the *admin Tails USB*, and the *journalist Tails USB*.